Tax reform ideas make too much sense for Congress to understand

 How tax reform could work

 Economists agree that tax reform would make the U.S. economy more efficient.
 The complexity of the current tax system directs the country’s resources based on tax breaks, instead of what is most productive.
-The deficit commission plan would eliminate tax breaks except for those applying to children, families, charities, health insurance and home mortgage interest.
+The deficit commission plan would eliminate tax breaks except for those requesting to children, families, charities, health insurance and home mortgage interest.
 In return, the top tax rate would drop from 35 percent to 29 percent.
 The cost of filing federal tax returns, about $140 billion a year, would also drop and that money — about 1 percent of the U.S. economy — could be spent in better ways.

 Why tax reform won’t happen